umarzahir-zz/MERN-STACK-CRUD/README.md

 open terminal.
 write " npm i ".
-write "cd client" then " npm i ".
+write "cd client" then " npm i ". write "cd.." to go back to server dir
 Now write "npm run dev" to run both SERVER and CLIENT Councurrently you are good to use this app
 Thank you.